bwsw/sj-platform/SJDocs/source/Tutorial.rst

 These requirements are provided for deployment on Ubuntu 16.04 OS.

 The platform is deployed with all entities necessary to demonstrate the solution for the example task: providers, services, streams, configurations.
-So the instructions below for creating entities can be ommited.
+So the instructions below for creating entities can be omitted.
 You may read about platform components here in the deployment step details and see the result in the UI.

-**Option 2.** Another option is to deploy the platform on a claster.
+**Option 2.** Another option is to deploy the platform on a cluster.
 Currently, the deployment on `Mesos  <http://streamjuggler.readthedocs.io/en/develop/SJ_Deployment.html#mesos-deployment>`_ as a universal distributed computational engine is supported.

 The following technical requirements should be met: